A space is a container for workspaces. In a shared space you can configure settings that apply to all its related workspaces.

 Shared settings are indicated by the Shared icon.

 In addition to shared settings, space admins can also create shared items that are available in all the space's workspaces.

-Shared items include application modules, epics and environments.
+Shared items include application modules, epics, environments, releases, and milestones.

 Shared items are marked with the Shared icon.